brumble9401/go-authentication/README.md

 This project is a simple authentication system implemented in Golang.
 It demonstrates how to handle user registration, login, and session management using JWT (JSON Web Tokens).

+## Tech Stack

+- **Golang**: The main programming language used for developing the authentication system.
+- **ScyllaDB**: A high-performance NoSQL database used for storing user data and authentication information.

 ## Features

 - User Registration